 On October 6, 2010, DRPA announced that it would not build or operate the proposed Diesel Light Rail system in the Glassboro-Camden corridor.
 The Philly.com article: DRPA won't run Glassboro-Camden rail line - explains the details of this decision.
 There is no commitment from NJ Transit to become the lead agency for the project.

 On February 1, 2012, the DRPA Board Finance Committee approved the contract for an Environmental Impact Study of the Glassboro-Camden Line.
 See the NJ.com article DRPA panel approves rail study contract for more details.

 Gloucester County is the only county within the jurisdiction of the Delaware Valley Regional Planning Commission that is not served by a passenger rail system.
 As a result, the percentage of trips utilizing transit is the least among all counties in the Delaware Valley region.

-Gloucester County has experienced one of the highest population growth rates in the northeastern United States since 1990.
+Gloucester County has experienced high population growth rates since 1990 due to the availability of undeveloped land.
 Cumberland County and Salem County, located to the south of Gloucester County, have also experienced population growth.

 Road congestion on the limited access highways leading to Philadelphia has increased substantially, despite a major capacity improvement project completed in 1998 along NJ State Highway Route 42.
+Major congestion exists on NJ State Highway 55 northbound during much of the day.
 Any new capacity enhancements would be prohibitively expensive.

 The population of Gloucester County, Cumberland County and Salem County will continue to increase.
-If no action is taken, this larger population will generate even greater traffic congestion and a reduction in quality of life.
+If no action is taken, the population growth will result in further traffic congestion and a reduction in quality of life.

 The solution to address the issue of reduced mobility is a passenger rail system.
 A PATCO Light Rail system can provide the most attractive service through the most cost-efficient use of capital resources.